-‘We went to get flour’: Deadly Israeli fire at Palestinians waiting for aid
+‘Cold-blooded massacre’: Israeli forces kill over 104 aid seekers in Gaza

 Philippe Lazzarini, the head of UNRWA, the UN agency for Palestinian refugees, said on Sunday on social media that calls to allow food distribution in Gaza amid the ongoing hostilities between Israel and Hamas have been denied or “have fallen on deaf ears”.

-Warning against “looming famine”, the UN official said the situation is becoming a “man-made disaster”.
+Warning against “looming famine”, the UN official said the situation was becoming a “man-made disaster”.

 Israel launched a deadly offensive on the Gaza Strip following a Hamas-led attack on October 7.
 More than 30,000 people are reported to have been killed to date, mostly women and children.